 The Student Success Office offers workshops and appointments to help develop your academic, personal, and leadership skills.

-The Centre for Career Action offers career counselling, individual and group sessions on resume-writing, interview skills, and more.
+The Centre for Career Development offers career counselling, individual and group sessions on resume-writing, interview skills, and more.

 The Wellness Resource Database has curated both on-campus and off-campus supports and resources into an easy-to-navigate system.